jehincastic/jehincastic/README.md

 ## I'm a Full Stack Software Developer!!

 - 📖 I’m planning to learn Elixir
-- 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: [@jehincastic][twitter]
-- 🥅 2022 Goals: Contribute more to Open Source projects
 - 📝 [Resume][website]

 ### Connect with me: